scverse/squidpy_notebooks/docs/source/auto_examples/image/compute_crops.rst

     crop_corner

 ..
-GENERATED FROM PYTHON SOURCE LINES 49-50
+GENERATED FROM PYTHON SOURCE LINES 49-51

-You can subset the associated ``adata`` to the cropped image:
+You can subset the associated ``adata`` to the cropped image using :meth:`squidpy.im.ImageContainer.subset`:

 ..
-GENERATED FROM PYTHON SOURCE LINES 50-54
+GENERATED FROM PYTHON SOURCE LINES 51-55

 .. code-block:: default